octoenergy/public-conventions/conventions/django.md

 Here's a few tips.

-- Don't say "successfully" in flash messages (eg "The thing was updated successfully").
-Prefer a more active tone (eg "The thing was updated").
+- Don't say "successfully" in flash messages (e.g. "The thing was updated successfully").
+Prefer a more active tone (e.g. "The thing was updated").

-- Don't include IDs that are meaningless to the end user (eg "Thing 1234 was updated").
+- Don't include IDs that are meaningless to the end user (e.g. "Thing 1234 was updated").

 - Consider including links to related resources that might be a common next step